toggledbits/node-red-contrib-ezlo/README.md

 ## Author

-My name is Patrick Rigney, and I've been an active developer in the IoT space for about 8 years.
-My background is in EECS.
-I'm a current independent developer of integrations and tools for Vera, Ezlo, Hubitat, Home Assistant, and now, *Node-RED*.
-One of my biggest independent projects is [Reactor](https://reactor.toggledbits.com), a code-less automation engine for people who find even *Node-RED* too daunting.
+My name is Patrick Rigney, and I've been an active developer in the IoT space for about 8 years, with just over 40 years in software engineering total.
+I'm an independent developer of integrations and tools for Vera, Ezlo, Hubitat, Home Assistant, and now *Node-RED*.
+One of my biggest independent projects of late is [Reactor](https://reactor.toggledbits.com), a code-less automation engine for people who find even *Node-RED* too daunting.

 ## License